Reid Concert Hall: Architecture

 The Reid School of Music is a tall, rectangular sandstone ashlar building, designed by David Cousin in an Italianate Neoclassical style.
 The exterior large sash windows are flanked by decorative shell-headed niches.
 The roof is surrounded with an ornate, dentilled cornice and heavy, bracketed eaves, below which is an inscription carved into the frieze, "Endowed by General Reid — School of the theory of music — University of Edinburgh".
 Steps lead up to the entrances, which are flanked by pairs of classical columns and topped with porticos.

 The interior consists mostly of a spacious concert hall, which is noted for its highly decorated neoclassical coffered tunnel vaulted ceiling.
 Against the east wall of the concert hall is a reproduction classical organ, which was built by Jürgen Ahrend in 1978.
 The wooden casing was designed by James Haig Marshall of Ian G Lindsay and Partners.
 The concert hall was designed to offer "dry" acoustics with low reverberation.
 By contrast, the neighbouring McEwan Hall opened in 1897 is a grand, colossal space with high reverberation.

 Music museum

-When the Reid Hall was built, Professor John Donaldson also added a museum gallery to display his private collection of old and unusual musical instruments.
-The Reid Hall is considered to be the oldest purpose-built musical museum in Europe.
-Today, the North Room houses the John Donaldson Collection of Musical Instruments, which, along with the Russell Collection, forms part of the Musical Instruments collection of the University of Edinburgh.
+When the Reid Hall was built, Professor John Donaldson also added a museum gallery to display his private collection of old and unusual musical instruments, which was considered to be the oldest purpose-built musical museum in Europe.
+The North Room housed the John Donaldson Collection of Musical Instruments, which, along with the Russell Collection, formed part of the Musical Instruments collection of the University of Edinburgh.
+In May 2017, during a £6.5m restoration and renovation of St Cecilia's Hall, the instruments were relocated from the Reid Hall to the existing museum collection at St Cecilia's Hall, resulting in a unified, permanent collection of over 5,000 objects.